Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images: Results and Analysis

 The ratio of the measured brightness over the background brightness is related to the amount of absorbing material by

-where $\kappa_{\rm abs}$ is the dust absorption opacity (cm$^2$~g$^{-1}$) and $\Sigma_{\rm dust}$ is the dust surface density (g~cm$^{-2}$). $\Sigma_{\rm dust}$ reflects the amount of dust along the line of sight and is independent of wavelength, while $\kappa_{\rm abs}$ varies with wavelength and is set by the grain size and composition.
-We choose to include only the absorption opacity and not the scattering opacity because scattering will be preferentially in the forward direction and thus photons from the background will mostly continue into our line-of-sight.
+where $\kappa_{\rm abs}$ is the dust absorption opacity (units of cm$^2$~g$^{-1}$) and $\Sigma_{\rm dust}$ is the dust surface density (units of g~cm$^{-2}$). $\Sigma_{\rm dust}$ reflects the amount of dust along the line of sight and is independent of wavelength, while $\kappa_{\rm abs}$ varies with wavelength and is set by the grain size and composition.
+We choose to include only the absorption opacity and not the scattering opacity because scattering will be preferentially in the forward direction and thus photons from the background will mostly continue into our line of sight.
 The model assumes there is no emission from the silhouette of the disk or from nebular (or interstellar) material between the disk and Earth.
 This is supported by the conclusion that silhouette disks like 114--426 likely reside in the foreground of the Orion Nebula \citep{mccaughrean1996AJ_silhouettes,miotello2012_114-426}.

 We generate model opacity spectra using the code \texttt{optool} \citep{dominik2021_optool}.
-The minimum grain size is fixed at 0.005 $\micron$, while the maximum grain size is allowed to vary as a free parameter, and the size distribution is a power-law with an index of $-3.5$ as is typically assumed.
+The minimum grain size is fixed at 0.005 $\micron$, while the maximum grain size is allowed to vary as a free parameter and the size distribution is a power law with an index of $-3.5$ as is typically assumed.
 The grains are modeled as a refractory core with an ice mantle.
 The core composition is set to a mixture of 87\% amorphous pyroxene (with a 70\% Mg content) and 13\% amorphous carbon by mass.
-This is a commonly-assumed core composition \citep{woitke2016_DIANA} and a default option in \texttt{optool}.
+This is a commonly assumed core composition \citep{woitke2016_DIANA} and a default option in \texttt{optool}.
 The mass of the water ice mantle is parameterized as a fraction of the core mass.
 The optical constants for pyroxene, carbon, and water ice are from \citet{dorschner1995}, \citet{zubko1996_carbon}, and \citet{warren2008_waterice}, respectively.
 Note that optical constants of ice vary by up to 15\% depending on the temperature and porosity \citep[e.g.,][]{rocha2024_waterice}.